 During the year in which my first 2 books turned 6 years old, the publishing industry seems to be losing interest in them – and, by extension, me.
+The older books get, the fewer are the opportunities for readings, signings and festivals.
 But what, perhaps, the publishing industry doesn’t seem to consider is that with children’s books targeting a narrowly-defined age range, the audience refreshes quickly.
 Children not yet even born when the first books were published will already have outgrown my early-years text What Can You See? and be able to enjoy the more surreal, anarchic comedy of I Like To Put Food In My Welly and A Zoo In My Shoe.

 With this in mind, I started 2025 by offering to visit local primary schools for World Book Day and received more requests than I could manage, starting the year with a rare morale boost for such aging books – and such an aging author.
 I took my books – and associated cuddly toys, activity sheets, stickers and bookmarks to Our Lady of Lourdes primary school in Finchley in north London, where I read What Can You See? to children from Reception and Year 1 and treated Year 2 and 3 children to a series of activities related to A Zoo In My Shoe.